-Ms. Christine Brooks will be providing Writing Center support to students on Mondays from 4-7 and Thursdays from 11-1 in Library study room D. Ms. Brooks is also available on a drop-in basis, so please be sure to plan ahead.
+Ms. Christine Brooks will be providing Writing Center support to students by appointment on Monday evenings and Thursdays from 10:30-12:30 in Library study room D. Ms. Brooks is also available on a drop-in basis, so please be sure to plan ahead.

 The Center's goal is to help writers and speakers become more confident, competent, and independent.
 Tutors work with students to create better writers and speakers, not just better papers and presentations.

 All writers and speakers need trained, supportive and responsive readers and listeners.
 The Writing Center strives to provide an atmosphere in which writers and speakers can feel comfortable seeking support and feedback.

 - One-to-one tutoring for students at any stage of a writing or oral communication project

 - Experienced faculty tutors to assist English as an Additional Language students

 - An ongoing workshop series that provides support for students with writing and communication tasks for their classes in a small group atmosphere